nixworks/public/news/2013/05/27/README.md

 ##### Philippines police
 ### [Seven Philippine police officers are killed by a New People's Army land mine in the municipality of Allacapan, Cagayan. ](/news/2013/05/27/seven-philippine-police-officers-are-killed-by-a-new-people-s-army-land-mine-in-the-municipality-of-allacapan-cagayan.md)
-_Context: Allacapan, Cagayan, land mine, New People's Army, Philippines police_
+_Context: Philippines police, land mine, Allacapan, Cagayan, New People's Army_

 ##### Shi'ite
 ### [At least 75 people are killed and over 200 injured in a wave of bombings in Shi'ite neighbourhoods across Baghdad as sectarian violence in Iraq continues to increase. ](/news/2013/05/27/at-least-75-people-are-killed-and-over-200-injured-in-a-wave-of-bombings-in-shi-ite-neighbourhoods-across-baghdad-as-sectarian-violence-in-i.md)